Ordering-Free Inference from Locally Dependent Data

 This section presents and discusses a Monte Carlo simulation study which investigates the finite sample properties of the randomized subsampling approach in various situations with local dependence.
 As for local dependence, this study considered three kinds of data generating processes: (i) i.i.d. variables, (ii) variables having a dependency graph, (iii) network dependent variables.
 Both asymptotic and permutation critical values are considered.

-As for the dependency graph case, there are two kinds of graphs considered.
-One is based on Erd\"{o}s-Reny graphs, and the other is based on Barabasi-Albert graphs of preferential attachment.
-In an Erd\"{o}s-Renyi random graph, each pair of the vertices form an edge with equal probability $p=\lambda /(n-1)$.
+As for the dependency graph case, we use two kinds of graphs.
+One is based on Erd\"{o}s-R\'{e}nyi graphs, and the other is based on Barab\'{a}si-Albert graphs of preferential attachment.
+In an Erd\"{o}s-R\'{e}nyi random graph, each pair of the vertices form an edge with equal probability $p=\lambda /(n-1)$.
 The simulation study here chose $\lambda $ from $\{1,3,5\}$.
 Thus each vertex from this random graph has degree $\lambda $ on average, and the degree distribution is approximately a Poisson distribution with parameter $\lambda $ when the graph is large.
-For a Barabasi-Albert random graph of preferential attachment, we first began with an Erd\"{o}s-Renyi random graph of size $20$ with $\lambda =1$.
+For a Barab\'{a}si-Albert random graph of preferential attachment, we first began with an Erd\"{o}s-R\'{e}nyi random graph of size $20$ with $\lambda =1$.
 Then we let the graph grow by adding each vertex sequentially and let the vertex form edges with $m $ other existing vertices.
 (We chose $m$ from $\{1,2,3\}$ for this study.)
 The probability of a new vertex forming an edge with an existing vertex is proportional to the number of the neighbors of the existing vertex.
 We keep adding new vertices until the size of the graph becomes $n$.

 As for the generation of the random variables, we follow the design in \citet*{Song:15:WP}.
 We first generate $\{Y_i^{\ast }\}_{i=1}^{n}$ i.i.d. from $N(0,1)$.
 Let $E=\{e_{1},...,e_{S}\}$ be the set of edges in the graph with redundant edges removed from $E$ (i.e., remove $ji$ with $j<i$ ) and let $M$ be two-column matrix whose entries are of the form $ [i_{s},j_{s}]$ for $e_{s}=i_{s}j_{s}$.
 Let $M$ be sorted on the first column so that $i_{s}\leq i_{s+1}$.